mangusta123/metronom1/README.md

 device file.

-Executables provide command-line interface accessed through serial connection.
+Executables provide command-line interface through serial connection.
 User may provide different

 metronome parameters like tempo and time-signature.
-Commands are detected by means of polling (3) and
+LEDs are lit in two different ways: polling (3) which is

+inefficient since the user must wait for LEDs to finish their flashing given by previous input parameters and

+hence is unable to input the new parameters, and interrupt (4) where LED I/O registers are checked at specific

+intervals at each timer interrupt so the user may update metronome parameters whenever he wants.

-interrupt (4).
-Remote internet connection is accomplished by cross-compiling server side (5) and connecting
+Remote internet connection is accomplished by cross-compiling server side (5) and connecting to it by native

-to it by native client.
+client.

 The most challenging part while getting familiar with kernel module implementation was utilizing memory-mapped